Bernard Darwin: Career

 After Cambridge, Darwin became a court lawyer, but did not particularly enjoy that career, and gradually moved into journalism, despite having no formal training.
 He covered golf for The Times from 1907 to 1953 and for Country Life from 1907 to 1961, the first writer ever to cover golf on a daily basis, instead of as an occasional feature.

+Darwin's journalism career spanned the Atlantic, most notably including on-scene coverage of the famed 1913 U.S. Open won by American amateur Francis Ouimet over British greats Ted Ray and Harry Vardon.
+Darwin served as the official marker/scorekeeper for Ouimet in the playoff round.
+Darwin famously wrote of Ouimet before the playoff round: "He was one David against two Goliaths."

-He played the game at an excellent level himself well into middle age, and competed in The Amateur Championship on 26 occasions across five decades between 1898 and 1935, with his best results being semi-final appearances in 1909 and 1921.
+Darwin played the game at an excellent level himself well into middle age, and competed in The Amateur Championship on 26 occasions across five decades between 1898 and 1935, with his best results being semi-final appearances in 1909 and 1921.
 In 1922, while in the United States to report on the first Walker Cup amateur team match between Britain and Ireland and the U.S., and also appointed as non-playing captain, Darwin was pressed into service at the last minute as a player, when one of the British team members, Robert Harris, was unable to play.
 He lost his team match, but won his singles match.

 He was Captain of The Royal and Ancient Golf Club of St Andrews in 1934, and was President of the Golf Club Managers' Association (then the Association of Golf Club Secretaries) from 1933 to 1934 and then again from 1955 to 1958.
 Though mainly a golf writer, he also occasionally wrote on cricket, and prefaced the first edition of The Oxford Dictionary of Quotations.
 He was awarded CBE in the 1937 Coronation Honours.

 Bernard Darwin was an authority on Charles Dickens.
 He frequently contributed the fourth leading article in The Times.
 The fourth Leader was devoted to flippant themes, and Darwin was known to insert quotes from or about Dickens in them.
 When Oxford Press issued all classics by Dickens around 1940, each with a foreword by a Dickensian scholar, Darwin was chosen to contribute the foreword to The Pickwick Papers.
 He was also asked by The Times to pen the main tribute to cricketer W.G.
 Grace when Grace's birth centenary was celebrated in 1948.
 The article has been included since in a few anthologies.

 Bernard Darwin's works were kept in print by Herbert Warren Wind through his curated Classics of Golf Library.

 In 1947, Bernard Darwin wrote 'A Century of Medical Service' about the work of the GWR Medical Fund Society.
 The society was founded in 1847 and was being disbanded in 1947, with the arrival of the NHS.
-The society provided a complete medical service for the workers and their families in the Swindon rail works.
+The society provided a complete medical service for workers in the Swindon rail works and their families.